MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 - **Key takeaways** that summarize the most important meeting outcomes.
 - **Meeting summary** and **Action items** from the existing AI meeting recap.
-- **Sales Home integration** that provides Sales chat for asking follow-up questions or generating content.

-Select **Prepare with insights** to open the [detailed meeting preparation view](meeting-prep.md#detailed-meeting-preparation-view) alongside Sales agent chat interface.
+Select **Prepare with insights** to open the [detailed view](meeting-prep.md#detailed-meeting-preparation-view) alongside Sales agent chat interface.
 This allows you to explore deeper insights, ask follow-up questions, and access additional context without leaving your workflow.

 ## Submit feedback